Amsterdamys/configuration-files-generator/README.md

 ##### 2. Run generation

-Copy output command and execute it in your command line
+Copy output command and execute it in your command line.
+Of course, you can write this command manually, according to parameters, that are used in templates.

 Generated configuration files will be moved to the paths specified in the private.yml